rwth-acis/las2peer/README.md

 =================

 This project contains LAS2peer itself.
-To develop a service for LAS2peer, please use the [LAS2Peer-Sample-Project](https://github.com/rwth-acis/LAS2peer-Sample-Service/archive/master.zip) and follow the instructions of the project's ReadMe.
+To develop a service for LAS2peer, please use the [LAS2Peer-Sample-Project](https://github.com/rwth-acis/LAS2peer-Sample-Service/) and follow the instructions of the project's ReadMe.

-PREPARATIONS
+Preparations
 -----------------------

 If you use an Oracle Java version, you have to enable strong encryption for this software.

-Please put the files to [...]/lib/security/local-policy.jar of your java runtime (replacing the existing files).
+Please put the files to [...]/lib/security/ of your java runtime installation (replacing the existing files).

 The policy files can be downloaded via Oracle: